Aqua-0/Pokemon_Star_Console_Edition/README.md

 7. Rename the file to "3", then move the now patched file back to your 3DS.

+# Patching a083 with xDelta #
+1. Get xDelta patcher from above (https://www.romhacking.net/utilities/704/) and apply the Stars_083_v0.x.xdelta patch to the a083 garc (named "3") extracted from a legitimate Ultra Moon copy (or converted from Ultra Sun) earlier.
+2. Keep track of your newly patched garc, it should be 473,143kb.

 # While You Wait... #
 While you're waiting to get your a083 garc, download Pokemon Star from that site.
 (If you already have it, skip this.)
 (Search "pokemon star rom", and you'll eventually find what you need.)
 Both will take a while, so it's better to knock them both out now.